 While many traditional insurers shy away from rope, harness, scaffolding or general height work, specialist insurers have emerged who have taken the time to understand the intricacies and complexities of the work and created bespoke policies.
 By insuring a larger number of companies in this area, the insurer will have a volume of premium to protect it from a significant loss and clients' benefit from their understanding, expertise and ability to charge the correct level of premium relating to the risk involved.

 Why choosing the right Insurance advisor is critical

-With such stringent penalties for non-compliance including exposure to Corporate Manslaughter, it is vital that you have the correct Public and Employers Liability in place.
+With such stringent penalties for non-compliance, including exposure to Corporate Manslaughter, you must have the correct Public and Employers Liability in place.
 In such a specialist area, understanding your policy conditions, warranties and exclusions and embedding these within your Heath and Safety processes should be at the very heart of everything you do.
 A specialist Public Liability Insurance broker such as Insync Insurance, can help you through the maze and ensure you are correctly protected.

 Risk Management and Health & Safety

 Managing risk to customers, the public and your employees is critical to any business, but for those in specialist trades regulated by specific legislation, it carries even greater importance.
 Should you not already employ the services of a Health and Safety consultant, your Insurance advisor should be able to recommend one.
 Your Insurance Company should also be able to provide documentation and support around best practice and risk assessments, we would also suggest visiting the excellent HSE Working at Height Website for more information.

 Insync Insurance will provide a free consultant and review of your Business and Public Liability cover and have access to specialist underwriters for working at height or other so-called “high risk” liability trades.
 Book a free review via our website or call 0330 1240730 for more information.

 - Public Liability - 5 ways to SAVE without cutting down on your cover

 I’m passionate about family, sport, technology and business.